 All other countries – +353 15110840

 (All available 10:00-20:30 GMT).
 Alternatively, players can use the e-mail form on the website, or speak to a representative via live chat.

 Betting On Your Phone?

-Sportingbet sportsbook has a mobile compatible website, but they also have a dedicated app that can be downloaded and is compatible with IOS 7.0+ and Android OS 4.0 smartphones.
+Sportingbet bookmaker has a mobile compatible website, but they also have a dedicated app that can be downloaded and is compatible with IOS 7.0+ and Android OS 4.0 smartphones.
 The app gets the thumbs up – it has touch ID login for speed, has a smooth horizontal scrolling bar to quickly access sports and also has a dedicated in-play section so that bettors can see the matches and events that are already underway.
 Sporting Bet offer video streaming and data visualisations, a ‘quick bet’ feature and much more.
 The app is very strong and has been well designed.

-Sportingbet sportsbook is a strong, established bookmaker and that is reflected in their service.
+Sportingbet bookmaker is a strong, established bookmaker and that is reflected in their service.
 They offer good odds, all the major markets, and much more.
 Nice extras such as video previews of major horse racing events etc. add extra quality to the service, and they are recommended.